 So you’ve picked your date and booked your wedding venue and now it’s time to plan a menu your guests will rave about.

-Whether you are planning a formal seated dinner, wedding buffet or cocktail buffet (food stations) you will want to plan a wedding hors d’oeuvre menu to offering elegant, decorative and colorful finger foods during the cocktail hour.
+Whether you are planning a formal seated dinner, wedding buffet or cocktail buffet (food stations) you will want to plan a wedding hors d’oeuvre menu offering elegant, decorative and colorful finger foods during the cocktail hour.

 The cocktail hour part of your wedding reception will happen immediately following the ceremony or when your guests arrive from the church at your wedding venue.